Cooops/Comp-Sci-Fundamentals/README.md

 Depending on the size of your application, you may end up outright removing or simply creating your own versions of the functions.
 The point is that some web frameworks come as "battery-included" libraries like Django, which means they come bundled with every feature off the bat, and others like Flask, which are light-weight and tend to only give you what you need.

 There are pros and cons to all of the different web frameworks, so I would highly recommend that you spend some time detailing out the exact nature of your problem and what framework would assist you in the most efficient manner.
-If you just have a small application that runs locally then you do not need to over-optimize and you should likely stick with a _very_ minimimalistic web framework like Flask.
-If you know you need built in ORM functionality or streamlines modules that you don't have the time to create from the ground up, something more "batteries-included" would be a great choice, like Djano.
-There are plenty of other examples, but these are the two situations that are most straightforwad.
+If you just have a small application that runs locally then you do not need to over-optimize and you should likely stick with a minimimalistic web framework like Flask.
+If you know you need built in ORM functionality or streamlines modules that you don't have the time to create from the ground up, something more "batteries-included" would be a great choice, like Django.
+There are plenty of other examples, but these are the two situations that are the most straightforward.

+The personal preference is slanted towards Flask, particularly with how simply one can both build, expand, and maintain API's.

 **There is a spectrum between minimal functionality with easy extensibility on one end and including everything in the framework with tight integration on the other end.**

 ### Summary

 ---
 Web frameworks assist developers by abstracting away low-level processes and providing libraries with modules that will aid in the development of a web application.
-They are meant to aid you in both quickly scaffolding an application and in managing automate away a lot of overhead services.
+They are meant to aid you in both quickly scaffolding an application and in managing automate away a lot of overhead services, but keep in mind that they with the "batteries-included" approach they can come with a tightly coupled internal set of packages or modules that may not be efficient for what you are trying to achieve.

 </details>